 I hope they do have a good way of recycling the waste and hopefully all plastic is recycled or used for heating the city or for some other usage.

 I also felt sad to see homeless people sleeping on the street and noticing the rude social inequality, but in the other hand I noticed that people were helping each other in many situations.

 There are many reasons to love New York

-The public transportation is easy to use and as it´s easy to walk everywhere: we were walking dozens of kilometers during our stay and enjoyed it a lot.
+The public transportation is easy to use and it´s easy to walk everywhere: we were walking dozens of kilometres during our stay and enjoyed it a lot.

 Hotel can be a significant part of the story

 I liked a lot the hotel where we stayed the first night.
-Then we changed to another hotel closer to the streets where my grandgrandmother lived and closer to the most important places of interest.
+Then we changed to an another hotel closer to the streets where my great-grandmother lived and closer to the most important places of interest.

 The Paper Factory Hotel used to be a paper factory as the name tells us – founded in the beginning of 20th century and not so far away where Ida Maria lived; she probably knew the place and I felt again more connected to her.

-”Urban outfitters” shops are designed in industrial way and liked them much more than Bloomingdales, Macy´s or Century 21.
+Also the ”Urban outfitters” shops are designed in industrial way and I liked them much more than Bloomingdales, Macy´s or Century 21.